Presbyopia - the Aging Eye

 What Causes Presbyopia?

 - Multifocal contact lenses.
 "Multifocal" is a catch-all term used to describe contact lenses that have different powers of vision in the same lens.
 Some examples of multifocals include concentric lenses, aspheric lenses and translating lenses.
 All of these lens types are designed to give you a clear field of vision in near, far and middle distances by shifting your gaze.
-Multifocal Contact lenses are either weighted to stay in place, or are thinned out at the top and bottom to stay in the correct orientation in relation to your lids.
 Multifocal contact lenses work on a 'simultaneous vision principle' in that both distance and near vision are in focus at the same time, and you learn to ignore one and see the other, depending on the task in hand.
 Multifocal lenses can come with a centre near or a centre distance design, and your optometrist will judge which is best for you.
-Many people are able to adjust to a multifocal lens within days.
+Many people are able to adjust to a multifocal lens within a few days.
 Others will not be able to tolerate them and may need to try alternative methods.

 - Modified Monovision.
-Here you wear a multifocal lens, usually in your non dominant eye, which is adjusted by the optometrist to give better near vision, with some compromise in the distance, and in the other eye a standard distance lens.
-If you don't read a lot, or do a lot of close work, this can be an ideal solution.
+Here you wear a multifocal contact lens, usually in your non-dominant eye, which is adjusted by the Optometrist to give better near vision, with some compromise in the distance, and wear a standard distance lens in the other eye.
+If you don't read a lot, or do not do a lot of close work, this can be an ideal solution.

 - Lasik Surgery: If you have already adapted well to monovision sight, you can receive LASIK surgery to make the monovision permanent.